AMWA-TV/bcp-007-01/docs/Overview.md

   }
 ]
 ```

+> Consider separating `source_address` and `source_port`.
+Inquiry into NDI support about url / address / port usage in the SDK.

 NDI Senders MUST specify `machine_name` and `source_name` in the Sender `transport_params`.
 Senders MAY also specify `source_url` and `source_address`.

 #### machine_name
 The name of the sender node in the NDI domain.
 A node MUST report the machine name being utilized by the NDI SDK.
 A controller SHOULD NOT specify a new `machine_name` but SHOULD use `auto` or the current `machine_name`.

 #### source_name
 The name of the NDI stream created by the Native NDI Sender in the NDI domain.
 A node MUST report the sender name being utilized bythe NDI SDK.
-This parameter MUST NOT be concatenated with `machine_name` in the format `machine_name(source_name)`.
+This parameter MUST NOT be concatenated with `machine_name` in the format `machine_name (source_name)`.

-> Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.
+> Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name (source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the Native NDI Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
 A controller SHOULD specify `auto` or the current value when setting this property.